yannikschnitzer/certifiably-robust-policies/README.md

 * In accordance with the guidelines, the `-all` option can be used to run the entire benchmark set, with the full sample sizes.

-* During the review process we were made aware of a small mathematical error in the computation of the Wilson-score confidence intervals, this only affects our resulting bounds in the order of <0.1%.
-This is fixed for the camera-ready version of the paper and this artifact, this might lead to tiny deviations.

 * The policies obtained via Robust Meta Reinforcement Learning (RoML) are precomputed via PyTorch and the resulting policies are stored in the `prism/policies` directory.
 These are automatically parsed into PRISM strategies and evaluated on the MDPs / learned IMDPs for any run case study and benchmark.